qbit-glitch/golang-udemy/advanced/NOTES.md

 - By using unidirectional channels in function signatures, you can design your concurrent code to be more robust and explicit about how channels are used.

 ## Multiplexing using Select

+- Multiplexing is the process of handling multiple channel operations simultaneously, allowing a go routine to wait on multiple channel operations and react to whenever operation is ready first.

+- The select statement in Go facilitates multiplexing by allowing a goroutine to wait on multiple channel.
+Multiplexing is like a switch.
+So `select` statement that we have used before.

+- Multiplexing manages multiple concurrent operations within a single goroutine and it manages those concurrent operations seamlessly with improved readability.

+- Multiplexing efficiently handles operations that might block without looking up resources so it handles the blocking operations pretty efficiently.

+- More importantly we get to implement timeouts and cancellation mechanism.
+We can cancel channels using multiplexing.
+So the basic syntax of `select` is very simple: `select case default`. `Select-case` is only for handling channels to be precise for handling multiple channel operations simultaneously.

+- We can use select with `timeouts` and it makes our job easier to implement cancellation of channels.
+We use `time.After()` function to implement timeouts, providing us a way to handle operations that take too long.

+- When we are done sending the values to the channel, we should close the channel.
+It's a good practice to close the channel we are using oonce we are done with the channels.
+If you are continuously receiving a stream of data, then don't close it, then defer the close until the time the channel gets closed from the source or close it when we shut down our application.

+- When the channel is closed, the select statement will receive the zero value from that channel, zero value of the string, int or zero value of a struct, whatever types that channel is.

+- The select statement in Go is used for implementing multiplexed communication with channels.
+It allows you to wait on multiple channel operations simultaneously and perform a corresponding action when one of them becomes ready.
+Some key use cases and features of the `select` statement are multiplexing channel operations, which means that the primary use of Select is to wait for multiple channel operations to become ready and then execute the corresponding case block.
+This enables concurrent handling of multiple communication channels without needing separate goroutines for each channel.

+- Another feature of the select statement is non-blocking communication.
+The `select` statement enables non-blocking communication with channels.
+If none of the channel operations are ready, select does not block the execution of the program, this allows you to perform other tasks or take alternative actions if all channel operations are blocked.
+And we use a `default` case for that.

+- By using `select`, we can prevent potential deadlocks that may occur when sending or receiving from channels.
+For example we can combine, channel sends and receives with timeouts or default cases to handle scenarios where communication may block indefinitely.

+- Next important feature is synchronization and coordination. `Select` can be used for synchronization and coordinatino between Goroutines by coordinating multiple Goroutines through shared channels and using `select` to wait for specific events, you can design concurrent programs with precise control over their execution flow.

+- Why use Multiplexing :
+    - Concurrency
+    - Non-Blocking
+    - Timeouts and Cancellations

+- Best Practices for using `select`:
+    - Avoiding busy waiting
+    - Handling deadlocks
+    - Readability and maintainability
+    - Testing and debugging